-The relevant geographic market is a geographical territory in which competition conditions in a relevant product market are sufficiently homogeneous for all market participants, and therefore this territory can be distinguished from the other territories.
+The relevant geographic market is a geographical territory in which competition conditions in a relevant product market are sufficiently homogeneous for all market participants, and therefore this territory can be distinguished from the other territories

-No other formal guidance is currently in force in respect of market definition.
-EU case law and the guidelines of the European Commission may be used as reference by the Competition Council and market participants.
+In November 2006 the CC issued Guidelines on Determining of the Relevant Market and Evaluation of the Competition Conditions.
+The Guidelines do not have a binding effect.
+EU case law and the guidelines of the European Commission may also be used as reference by the CC and market participants.